 How to pay for your own funeral

 Paying for your own funeral is not the sort of spending any of us look forward to, but it’s something we all have to consider later in life.
 Funeral costs are not getting any cheaper and prices can vary substantially depending on where you live in the UK, and whether you opt for a burial or cremation.
 Average UK funeral costs have risen from £2,971 in 2011 to £4,163 in 20201.
 If prices keep rising at the rate they did between 2011 and 2020, the average funeral could cost £5,833 by 20292.
+With these eye-rising costs in mind, how can you finance your own funeral?
+We'll take a look at how prepaid funeral plans work and what the alternatives are.

 Some say it’s smart to prepay for a funeral, while others are happy to stump up the cash through their estate when the time comes.
 Either way, funerals can be expensive, so it pays to plan ahead and think about how your funeral will be paid for.